-We thank Mary Coe for providing a DFT library with implementations of the White-Bear and White-Bear MkII functionals [63].
-J. M. Brader and S. M. Tschopp are thanked for sending us the theoretical data of Ref.
-1. Lucas L. Treffenstädt is acknowledged for sharing his EDBD code and Daniel de las Heras and Bob Evans for useful discussions.
+We thank Mary Coe for providing a DFT library with implementations of the White-Bear and White-Bear MkII functionals [57].
+Lucas L. Treffenstädt is acknowledged for sharing his EDBD code and Daniel de las Heras for useful discussions.
 This work is supported by the German Research Foundation (DFG) via project number 436306241.